ihh/bracery/README.md

 bracery -d examples/travel.json -n5 --async
 ~~~~

-Or just give it some text to expand:
+You can also just give Bracery some text to expand:

 ~~~~
 bracery -e '[hello|hi] [world|planet]!'
 ~~~~

+(The square-bracket and pipe characters `[hello|hi]` are part of the syntax extensions to Tracery, described [below](#syntax_extensions).
+This syntax allows the compact specification of alternate possibilities, in this case `hello` or `hi`.)

 You can run it in client/server mode (NB this is a very light implementation, mostly just a toy example to demonstrate networked symbol expansion):